mzumbin/CarND-Semantic-Segmentation/report.md

 <img src="./figs/VGGtoFCN.png" width="600">

-The code below we can see the FCN-8 with two skip layer and a final upsampling of 8x, the skip layers helps the FCN detect feautures a different scales.
+The code below we can see the FCN-8 with two skip layer and a final upsampling of 8x, the skip layers helps the FCN detect feautures at different scales.

 ```python
  with tf.variable_scope('FCN'):